Jony Ive: Public image

 Ive is known for his minimalist, downplayed sense of style and presentation of self.
 Chief among his public image is his "nearly shaved head and tightly trimmed beard".
-It is estimated that Ive first shaved his head in a tight buzzcut and coupled it with stubble when, in 2001, aged 34, he was promoted to vice president of industrial design at Apple.
+It is estimated that Ive first shaved his head in a tight buzzcut and coupled it with stubble when, in 2001, aged 34, he was promoted to vice-president of industrial design at Apple.
 His look had him referred to as one of the "100 Most Powerful Bald Men in the World" by GQ in their 2013 listing.
 Known for its minimalist look, it has inspired Halloween costumes, grooming regimens, and a small-scale fashion movement, among other things.

-He has been known to sport "signature looks" that include: multi-coloured pied-de-poule suits, painter's pants, canvas pants, linen button down shirts, Clarks Wallabees, and mono-coloured t-shirts.
+He has been known to sport "signature looks" that include: multi-coloured pied-de-poule suits, painter's pants, canvas pants, linen button-down shirts, Clarks Wallabees, and mono-coloured t-shirts.
 His favourite tailor is reportedly British clothier Thomas Mahon.
 Ive's voice, used in Apple's marketing and promotional videos since 1994, has been noted for its Essex accent and reserved style of speech.

 Influences

 The work and principles of Dieter Rams, the chief designer of Braun from 1961 until 1995, influenced Ive's work.
-In Gary Hustwit's documentary film Objectified (2009), Rams says that Apple is one of only a handful of companies existing today that design products according to his ten principles of good design.
+In Gary Hustwit's documentary film Objectified (2009), Rams says that Apple is one of only a handful of companies existing today that design products according to his ten principles for good design.
 Ive contributed an essay to a 2011 Rams monograph, Dieter Rams: As Little Design as Possible.

 He is also said to have been influenced by the Bauhaus tradition (known for its credos form follows function and less is more), which emerged in Germany during the 1920s and became a staple design approach adopted by the Ulm School of Design during the 1950s.
 The Bauhaus / Ulm design style was also adopted during the 1980s by luxury automotive brand Audi, which also influenced Jonathan Ive's designs (particularly his work with Apple), and has garnered comparisons in colour stencil, structure, and lighting design.